MAE776569/xprevalent/examples/controllers/list/README.md

 }
 ```

-To list documents with pagination; set paginate to true.
+To list documents with pagination; set paginate to `true`.

 ```javascript
 class UsersListController extends ApiListController {